Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's a world in which we live.

-They would have peppered him with more questions, written editorials for a week, and now he's stiffing the press.
+If George W. Bush had said, I don't want any more questions on that, they would have peppered him with more questions, written editorials for a week, and now he's stiffing the press.

-Here, here's the soundbite in question.
+Here, here's the sound bite in question.

-Reporters said since last week, what you knew when, and your comments about misleading, being misled to the CIA.
+Reporters said, since last week, what you knew, when, and your comments about misleading, being misled to the CIA.

-Big big news, Miss Speaker.
+Big, big news, Ms. Speaker.

-But leader Boehner has said produce evidence that you are misled or apologize.
+But Leader Boehner has said, produce evidence that you are misled or apologize.

 Panetta has said CIA is not in the practice of misleading Congress.